-Although Canada is very successful in some sports, let's start by focusing on athletes who have won the only gold medal for their sport.
+Although Canada is very successful in some sports, I'll focus this post on athletes who have won the only gold medal for their sport.

 Click on the athletes' names to be directed to their websites.